ydb-platform/ydb/ydb/docs/en/core/cluster/access.md

 All users are added to the `USERS` group by default.
 The `root` user is added to the `ADMINS` group by default.

 You can see how groups inherit permissions below.
-For example, the `DATA_WRITERS` group includes all the permissions from `DATA_READERS`:
+For example, the `DATA-WRITERS` group includes all the permissions from `DATA-READERS`:

 ![groups](../_assets/groups.svg)